agentsystems/docs/README.md

 # AgentSystems Documentation

-Documentation for AgentSystems - the open runtime for AI agents, designed with a zero-trust approach.
+Documentation for AgentSystems - self-hosted platform for discovering and running AI agents.

 This repository contains documentation for various components, including: